Patient education: Sore throat in adults (Beyond the Basics)

 Rapid test — The rapid test determines if there are Streptococcus bacteria on a throat swab.
 The test may be done in a clinician's office, and the results are available within a few minutes.
 The test is accurate in most cases, although a small percentage of tests are falsely negative (the bacteria are present but the test is negative) .

 Throat culture — A throat culture involves swabbing the throat, sending the swab to a laboratory, and waiting 24 to 48 hours for the results.
 Throat cultures are slightly more accurate than the rapid test.

 Sore throat treatment — Antibiotics do not help throat pain caused by a virus and are not recommended.
 Inappropriate use of antibiotics for viral illness can unnecessarily expose patients to side effects like diarrhea, rash, or more serious allergic reactions.
 Sore throat caused by viral infections usually lasts four to five days.
 During this time, treatments to reduce pain may be helpful.
 Several therapies can help to relieve throat pain.

-Pain medication — You can treat your throat pain with a mild pain reliever such as acetaminophen (Tylenol®) or a non-steroidal anti-inflammatory agent such as ibuprofen or naproxen (Motrin® or Aleve®).
-Both have been shown to provide fast and effective relief of sore throat pain.
+Pain medication — Over-the-counter pain relievers such as acetaminophen (Tylenol) or a nonsteroidal anti-inflammatory agent such as ibuprofen or naproxen (Motrin or Aleve) have been shown to provide fast and effective relief of sore throat pain.

 Sprays — Sprays containing topical anesthetics (eg, benzocaine, phenol) are available to treat sore throat.
 However, such sprays are no more effective than sucking on hard candy.